Release of VAR audio 'small step forward' - Webb

-VAR: Release of in-game audio a 'small step forward', says referees' chief Howard Webb
+VAR: Release of in-game audio 'small step forward', says referees' chief Howard Webb

 Last updated on .From the section Premier League

-Releasing in-game audio of video assistant referee decisions is a "small step forward", and something referees' governing body Professional Game Match Officials Limited will look to do more next season, says its chief Howard Webb.
+Releasing audio of video assistant referee decisions is a "small step forward" in providing clarity around incidents, says referees' chief Howard Webb.

 The application of VAR technology has been questioned and criticised by managers, players and pundits throughout the Premier League season.